 The IRS requires appointment of a partner with defined authority to address tax matters for the partnership.
 Specific language needs to be added to document the powers of the tax partner to act on behalf of the partnership.

 Each partner will generally have equal use of the dental practice premises.

+The agreement may determine how new patients are distributed among the partners.
 If a dentist is purchasing an interest in an existing practice, then the buyer must ensure that the partnership agreement includes terms whereby the dentist selling a portion of his or her interest will transfer to the buying dentist the percentage of patients or production equal to the purchase interest to the buyer.
 Existing partners should determine how new partnership patients are distributed to each partner.